CSC-3380-Spring-2024/Team-2/README.md

 + npm install
 + `npm start` then in another window run `npm run android` or `npm run ios`

++ to debugger (not flipper) run the app with `npx react-native start --experimental-debugger`

 ### Core Features